usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_102.md

 Taking some time to make and test small adjustments to working code is a great way to develop a sense of how it behaves.

 An easy way to do this without perturbing the working code in the repository is to copy a pipeline and modify the copy.
-Modifying one of the smoketest pipelines, see what happens when:
+Modifying any of the pipelines presented so far, see what happens when:

 * An `@href` points to a location on the system where there is no file
 * A file is there, but it is not what is expected (for example: XML is expected but the file is not well formed)